six ways to help the budget in COVID times

 If you are already budgeting, keep going!
 If you don’t have a budget yet, now is an excellent time to get started; it can help you gain a sense of control in these times of uncertainty.

-You may have heard the phrase “focus on your four walls” - it’s utilized by a lot of personal financial advisors, including Dave Ramsey.
+You may have heard the phrase “focus on your four walls” - it’s utilized by a lot of personal financial gurus.
 It means that right now your money is most important for these items: food, utilities, shelter, and transportation (you may or may not need transportation right now depending on your situation).
 Those are your priorities.

 Let’s talk food for a few seconds: